skrtdev/NovaGram/README.md

 ## Why another PHP library?

 I decided to build my own php library for telegram bot api because all the libraries i found on the web [made too difficult even to do a simple thing](docs/compare.md), such as a sendMessage.
-NovaGram is built for bringing a lightweight alternative to make bots, made simple even for newbies, but powerful for who already knows how to implement it.
+NovaGram is built in order to bring a lightweight alternative to make bots, made simple even for beginners, but powerful for who already knows how to implement it.

 ## Features